 In 1974 Imi handed the management of the school in Netanya to Avikzar Eli, his best student.
 In 1977 handed the management of the school in Tel Aviv to Yaron Lichtenstein, the second best student of his.
 These actions demonstrate the full confidence that Imi had it in these two instructors!

 Thus, in 1982 Yaron Lichtenstein founded BUKAN School of Krav-Maga, with Imi's support.
-Yaron was the only student of Imi that kept unaltered its creation: the principles, techniques, training equipment and grading system.
+Yaron was the only student of Imi that kept his creation unaltered: the principles, techniques, training equipment and grading system.

 In 1987 Eli Avikzar decided to separate from Imi and the Krav-Maga Imi created and founded KAMI - Israeli Krav Magen Association.
 Since that moment Eli taught Krav Magen, a style derived from the creation of Imi.
 In KAMI were also formed instructors who subsequently opened new schools, which claim that teach Krav-Maga.
 Thus, Eyal Yanilov created KMG - Krav Maga Global, Darren Levine created Krav Maga Worldwide etc.

 After the death of Imi Lichtenfeld the number of schools and instructors who claim to teach Krav-Maga has skyrocketed.
-Unfortunately, many of the instructors have not received proper training and considers the name Krav-Maga as an umbrella under which thez can squeeze any technique usefull in self-defense.
+Unfortunately, many of the instructors have not received proper training and consider the name Krav-Maga as an umbrella under which they can squeeze any technique useful in survival.
 Also, there are many instructors who radically changes Imi's creation, continuing to keep the name of Krav-Maga for marketing purposes.

-In Romania, the KRAV-MAGA Stability in Motion school teaches unaltered the Krav-Maga created by Imi Lichtenfeld, trough László Pethő, who received his instructor diploma and black belt from Yaron Lichtenstein.
+In Romania, the KRAV-MAGA Stability in Motion school teaches unaltered the Krav-Maga created by Imi Lichtenfeld, through László Pethő, who received his instructor diploma and black belt from Yaron Lichtenstein.

 There are many schools, associations and federations which by their name imply a certain representation: international, global, worldwide etc. It is important to know that there is no formal forum, widely recognized to represent and regulate Krav-Maga.